learicard/evsp-policy-battery/README.md

 This repository contains the benchmark instances and computational results associated with the paper:

 Ricard, L., Desaulniers, G., Lodi, A. & Rousseau, L.-M. (2026).
-Chance-constrained battery management for electric bus scheduling, *European Journal of Operational Research* [under review].
+Chance-constrained battery management for electric bus scheduling, *European Journal of Operational Research*.

 ---

 ## Problem description

-The instances model an **Electric Vehicle Scheduling Problem (E-VSP)**.
+We consider an **Electric Vehicle Scheduling Problem (E-VSP)**.
 Energy consumption per trip is **stochastic**, modelled as a discrete probability distribution.
 The objective is to find a minimum-cost assignment of vehicles to trips while satisfying operational and battery constraints under uncertainty.

 ---